krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### Why should I care?

-Intuitively, the presence calculus is useful when  a system signal has " time-value" - i.e., its significance lies in how the underlying value of the property _accumulates over time_, not just its instantaneous value or its statistical properties.
+Intuitively, the presence calculus is useful when  a system signal has " time-value" - i.e., its significance lies in how the underlying value of a property _accumulates over time_, not just its instantaneous values or their statistical properties.

 We can categorize such signals into those we want to _accumulate_ (e.g., revenue, profits, satisfied customers)